Acu-Yoga Exercises for Chakra Healing

 Each Acu-Yoga technique stretches or presses various muscles, nerves, and Acupressure points.
 This releases muscular tension and promotes the flow of the life force – known as Chi or prana – through the Acupressure Meridians and the chakra nerve centers of the body.

-In this article, I’ll give you extensive information about the chakras, such as the meanings of each one and their physical associations.
+In this article, you'll find extensive information about the chakras, such as the meanings of each healing energy center and their physical associations.

 Each exercise works on a certain chakra by flexing, stimulating, or stretching various areas of the body.
 Acu-Yoga also uses the power of the breath as a way to promote balance in each of the chakras.